imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_UBUNTU.md

 ## Section 1: Installing Ubuntu 18.04.4 LTS

 ### Section 1.1: Perform these steps on your local computer.
-1. Download Ubuntu Desktop 18.04.4 LTS from Microsoft OneDrive.
+1. Download Ubuntu Desktop 18.04.4 LTS iso from Microsoft OneDrive.

 2. Install BalenaEtcher for your local computer OS from this [link](https://www.balena.io/etcher/).